10 Greatest Megalithic Sites In Ireland You Must Visit Now

 It served as the symbolic and spiritual center of the country, where High Kings were inaugurated, laws were enacted, and important religious ceremonies took place.

-Visitors can explore the Hill of Tara and its surrounding ancient monuments without any charge.
+Visitors can explore the Hill of Tara and its surrounding ancient monuments free of charge.

-If you want to incorporate a visit to the Hill of Tara alongside Loughcrew Cairns, the historic town of Trim where the movie Braveheart was filmed, and the gorgeous medieval Fore Abbey, then check out the link below!
+There are day trips from Dublin that incorporate a visit to the Hill of Tara alongside Loughcrew Cairns, the historic town of Trim where the movie Braveheart was filmed, and the gorgeous medieval Fore Abbey, check out the link below for more information.

 7 – Beltany Stone Circle – County Donegal

-Another stone circle we will mention in this article is the Beltany Stone Circle
+Another famous stone circle in Ireland is the Beltany Stone Circle in County Donegal.

-The monument is one of Ireland’s largest stone circle with 64 remaining stones and an impressive diameter of nearly 50 meters (150 feet).
+The ancient site is one of Ireland’s largest stone circles with 64 remaining stones at an impressive diameter of nearly 50 meters (150 feet).

 Dating back nearly 5000 years ago to the Bronze Age makes Beltany Stone Circle older than Stone Henge, and one of the best megalithic sites in Ireland to visit.

-Although free to visit, it’s worth noting that parking spaces are limited.
-The carpark is located only 300 meters and a short walk to the Beltany Stone Circle.
+Although the Beltany Stone Circle is free to visit, it’s worth noting that parking spaces are limited.
+The carpark is located only 300 meters and a short walk away.

 Situated near Carlow town, Brownshill Dolmen is the largest of dolmens in Ireland with a massive capstone weighing over 100 tons!

-The dolmen is in the middle of a Barley field on the former estate of the Browne Family, hence the name!
+The Brownshill Dolmen is in the middle of a Barley field on the former estate of the Browne Family, hence the name!

 It is believed that someone of significant importance at the time was buried there over 5000 years ago.